pkdone/mongo-agg-schema-analyzer/README.md

 ## Execute The Unit Tests

-To run the unit tests, execute the following from a terminal, ensuring you first export the variable `URL` to match the location of your running MongoDB deployment:
+To run the unit tests, execute the following from a terminal, ensuring you first set the value of the URL variable to export to match the location of your running MongoDB deployment:

 ```console
 export URL="mongodb+srv://myuser:mypasswd@mycluster.abc.mongodb.net/test"